Microphone Utility Estimation in Acoustic Sensor Networks using Single-Channel Signal Features

-In the remainder of this article, we first review \myvII{and expand} model-based realizations of the two subsystems proposed in \cite{gunther_network-aware_2021,gunther_online_2021} in \Cref{sec:model-feature-extraction,sec:model-utility-estimation}.
-In \Cref{sec:feature-importance}, we provide \myvI{new results on} the suitability of established signal features for recovering inter-channel \gls{msc}.
-To this end, the feature selection task is \myvI{formulated} as a \gls{lasso} regression problem which is then solved numerically to obtain an optimal set of signal features.
-In \Cref{sec:learning-based}, we propose novel \gls{ml}-based realizations for both subsystems whose combination can be learned in an end-to-end fashion.
-In \Cref{sec:experiments}, the performance of both model- and \gls{ml}-based utility estimation approaches is comprehensively validated using experiments on both synthesized and recorded data from realistic scenarios, including different reverberation times, additive noise and obstruction of sensors, different microphone arrangements, as well as static and moving \glspl{soi}.
+In the remainder of this article, we review and provide more detailed descriptions of the model-based realizations of the two subsystems proposed in \cite{gunther_network-aware_2021,gunther_online_2021} in \cref{sec:model-feature-extraction,sec:model-utility-estimation} by explicitly stating and discussing the model assumptions of the \gls{kf}.
+By formulating microphone selection as a graph bi-partitioning problem, the Fiedler vector is interpreted as an optimum soft assignment of the microphones to the two groups of most and least useful microphones, further justifying its use as a utility measure.
+In \cref{sec:feature-importance}, we provide new results on the suitability of established signal features for recovering inter-channel \gls{msc}.
+To this end, the feature selection task is formulated as a \gls{lasso} regression problem which is then solved numerically to obtain an optimal set of signal features.
+In \cref{sec:learning-based}, we propose novel \gls{ml}-based realizations for both subsystems whose combination can be learned in an end-to-end fashion, which constitutes a major contribution of this work.
+In \cref{sec:experiments}, the efficacy of the proposed scheme and its individual components is validated.
+Different algorithmic variants, \ie, purely model-based, purely \gls{ml}-based, and hybrid realizations of the proposed system, are investigated.
+To this end, comprehensive experiments for both synthesized and recorded data from realistic scenarios are conducted, including different reverberation times, additive noise and obstruction of sensors, different microphone arrangements, as well as static and moving \glspl{soi}.